Inspector Rex: Other detectives

 The obese Peter Höllerer is a constant source of comic relief in the series.
 Generally found ensconced behind his desk working the phones, his face visibly falls whenever Moser and Stockinger (or, later, Brandtner and Böck) require him to do fieldwork.
 That said, he is capable of surprising speed when running and can also demonstrate driving skills on a par with other officers.
 In one episode, Höllerer is taken hostage by a man with a bomb who forces him to drive away from a police blockade.
 Höllerer turns the tables by driving at high speed into an empty parking lot and diving out of the car.
 In another episode, Höllerer disarmed a bomb just before it would have exploded.

 Höllerer tends to take a co-ordinating role when an operation is being planned, rather than actually going undercover or making the arrest himself.
-In these situations, he reveals himself to have a very clear head and to be capable of coping with even the most unusual situations that his partners get involved into.
+In these situations, he reveals himself to have a very clear head and to be capable of coping with even the most unusual situations that his partners get involved in.

 Höllerer has a soft spot for Rex as the series progresses, after first voicing concern that Moser did not adopt him through the proper channels.
 This is shown by his keeping score between Böck and Rex in the early episodes featuring the former.
 Höllerer takes inordinate delight in seeing the dog outsmarting the man.

 Höllerer's departure from the series is brought about by his retirement to care for his ailing mother, a woman about whom he often speaks.
 He is replaced by Fritz Kunz.

 Of all the recurring characters in the series, Höllerer's accent is the thickest.
 Viewers familiar with standard German will often have difficulty understanding his Viennese dialect.